 Cluster Elements contain the content for each track, e.g., video frames.
 A Matroska file SHOULD contain at least one Cluster Element.
-In the rare case it doesn't, there should be a form of Segment linking with other Segments, possibly using Chapters; see Section 17.
+In the rare case it doesn't, there should be a method for Segments to link together, possibly using Chapters; see Section 17.